MaxTheMooshroom/MaxTheMooshroom.github.io/projects/face_swap.md

 and classify the results as "real" or "fake" with a discriminator network.

 Step 3:
 train a classifier for classifying images as male or female.
-Feed a male image into the female AR, and vice versa.
+Feed a male image into the female AE, and vice versa.
+This will be used to figure out which AE to use on an uploaded image.

 Step 4: